 The competition is open to English or French-language online publications based in Canada.
-The publication must carry some original editorial content (i.e. content published firstly online), and a minimum average of 80% Canadian editorial content (written and/or edited by Canadians living in Canada).
-Websites that are strictly promotional sites or act as a brochure site for a publication or broadcast outlet are also ineligible unless they feature some original journalistic content.
+The publication must carry some original editorial and a minimum average of 50% Canadian editorial content (written and/or edited by Canadians living in Canada).

 2. Do blogs count?

-Yes, as long as your blog contains original content, written firstly for the web, and meets all the other criteria listed above.
+Yes, as long as your blog contains original content, and meets all the other criteria listed above.